beatgammit/node-squish/README.md

 Examples
 ========

-Alright, whatever, here is a working example of how to use this module:
+Here is a working example of how to use this module:

 	var connect = require('connect'),
 		compressor = require('compressor'),
 		squish = require('squish');

 	connect(
-		squish('gzip', compressor.GzipStream),
+		squish([{"type": 'gzip', "constructor": compressor.GzipStream}]),
 		connect.static('./')
 	).listen(8080);